onaio/fhir-web/.github/ISSUE_TEMPLATE/opensrp-web-deployment-support.md

 ## Who is the technical lead on this project?

+## How urgent is this deployment i.e HIGH (Needs to be worked on now), MEDIUM (Will be urgent in the next 3 - 7 days), LOW (can wait for the next 7 -14 days)

 ## Do we have any deadlines tied to this deployment?

 ## Please provide us with the following information